 Teachers are on duty from 7:15am until 3:15pm.
-Students who arrive prior to 7:15am must report to the gymnasium where they will be supervised until teachers are in their rooms.
-No student may be dropped off prior to 7:00am.
+No student may be dropped off prior to 7:20am.

 The instructional day begins at 7:50am.
-If you arrive after 7:45 you need to walk your student into the school.
-It is important for school to start on time because State Standards require a total of 300 minutes of instruction each school day.
+If you arrive after 7:50 you need to walk your student up to the front door of the school to sign him/her in for the day.
+It is important for school to start on time because

+State Standards require a total of 300 minutes of instruction each school day.
 With a 2:20pm dismissal, this is a very tight schedule.